Penguins vs. Rangers Prediction & Picks - November 22

 Penguins Splits and Trends

-- The Penguins (9-8 overall) have a 1-0-1 record in contests that have gone to overtime.
+- The Penguins have earned a record of 1-0-1 in overtime games to contribute to an overall mark of 9-8.

-- Pittsburgh is 1-1-0 (two points) in its two games decided by one goal.
+- Pittsburgh has earned two points (1-1-0) in its two games decided by one goal.

-- In the one game this season the Penguins recorded only one goal, they lost.
+- This season the Penguins scored just one goal in one game and they lost that matchup.

-- Pittsburgh finished 1-5-0 in the six games this season when it scored exactly two goals (registering two points).
+- Pittsburgh has two points (1-5-0) in six games this season when it has scored a pair of goals.

-- The Penguins have scored at least three goals 10 times, and are 8-2-0 in those games (to register 16 points).
+- The Penguins have earned 16 points in their 10 games with three or more goals scored.

-- In the only game when Pittsburgh has recorded a single power-play goal, it won (two points).
+- Pittsburgh has scored a single power-play goal in one game this season and won.

 Team Stats Comparison